mx1001/boxcutter_manual/docs/hotkeys.md

 ![start](img/hotkeys/hk2.png)

+> Circle, Custom, and Ngon are listed.
+The missing option is the active tool.
+In this case.
+Box.
+To maintain the appearance of the pie we show only the tools no active in the pie.
+Seeing custom only means another shape is selected.

+> Looking at the topbar will also show what shape is active and in use.

 # Ctrl + D (mini helper)

 Ctrl + D during boxcutter will bring up a mini helper with options that change dynamically to be the most useful on the fly.